-- 1. remove all medial hyphens (except the medial hyphen in the name for U+1180) - 2. remove all whitespace and underscore characters - 3. apply toLowercase() to both strings transform the strings in a single pass.
-It is also possible to compare two name strings for loose matching while transforming each string incrementally.
+- 1. remove all medial hyphens (except the medial hyphen in the name for U+1180) - 2. remove all whitespace and underscore characters - 3. apply toLowercase() to both strings

 After applying these three operations, if the two strings compare binary equal, then they are considered to match.